ntudsp/araus-dataset-baseline-models/README.md

 - `pleasant` : integers in {1, 2, 3, 4, 5}
   - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `eventful` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is eventful?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `chaotic` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is chaotic?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `vibrant` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is vibrant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `uneventful` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is uneventful?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `calm` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is calm?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `annoying` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is annoying?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `monotonous` : integers in {1, 2, 3, 4, 5}
-  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is pleasant?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
+  - Response to the question "To what extent do you agree or disagree that the present surrounding sound environment is monotonous?" on a 5-point scale (1 = Strongly disagree, 5 = Strongly agree)
 - `appropriate` : integers in {1, 2, 3, 4, 5}
   - Response to the question "Overall, to what extent is the present surrounding sound environment appropriate to the present place?" on a 5-point scale (1 = Not at all, 5 = Perfectly)
 - `Savg_r` : floating point numbers